-Discrimination on the basis of sex, including sex-based harassment, affects a student's ability to learn and an employee's ability to work.
-Providing an educational and workplace environment free from discrimination on the basis of sex is an important District goal.

-The District does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX of the Education Amendments of 1972 (Title IX) and its implementing regulations (34 C.F.R.
-Part 106), including against applicants for employment, students, parents/guardians, employees, and third parties.
+Sexual harassment affects a student's ability to learn and an employee's ability to work.
+Providing an educational and workplace environment free from sexual harassment is an important association goal.
+The association does not discriminate on the basis of sex in any of its education programs or activities, and it complies with Title IX of the Education Amendments of 1972 (Title IX) and its implementing regulations (34 C.F.R.
+Part 106) concerning everyone in the association 's education programs and activities, including applicants for employment, students, parents/guardians, employees, and third parties.

-Title IX Sex Discrimination Prohibited
+Title IX Sexual Harassment Prohibited